By: Alicia Peacock Writer & Journalist | Specialist Arts & European travel

 Venice carnival masks for sale, Venice, Italy.

-On the first Saturday of Carnival, the festival is inaugurated with a parade of acrobats and dancers, including the Flight of the Angel, where a woman in full masquerade descends through the sky from the top of the tower in Saint Mark’s square.
+On the first Saturday of Carnival, the festival is inaugurated with a water parade of gondolas along the grand Canal from Santa Sofia to Piazza San Marco.
+As per tradition, 12 girls are selected for La Festa delle Marie who will be presented on stage in St Mark’s Square.
 Allegorical parades, festively dressed boats and incredible light displays transform the historic centre.
 The iconic setting of winding waterways, arching bridges and breathtaking palazzi provides a mesmerising backdrop for partakers in full and elaborate costume.

 Colorful carnival masks at a traditional festival in Venice, Italy